OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 The `--enable-putty-support` flag is only available under Windows and allows the use of gpg-agent with the PuTTY implementation of SSH.
-This usage is similar to the regular ssh-agent, which supports OpenSSH implementations of SSH on Unix systems, but differs in its use of Windows Message Queues as PuTTY requires.
+This usage is similar to the regular ssh-agent, which supports OpenSSH implementations of SSH on \*nix systems, but differs in its use of Windows Message Queues as PuTTY requires.

 :::